3rd update: April 2021

 Before you start producing a corporate video for your business, it's important to know it's objective - so you're always working towards an achievable goal.

-But it goes deeper than that – you need to know exactly why you're getting a business video, what do you want it to achieve.
+You need to know exactly why you're making a business video, and what you want it to achieve.

-If you have no clear objective, it will end up too generic and not perform highly enough.
+If you have no clear objective, it will:

 At the most obvious end of the spectrum: